-- 1. To elect ten directors to the Board of Directors of SIGA; - 2.
-To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2010; - 3.
-To adopt the SIGA Technologies, Inc. 2010 Stock Incentive Plan; and - 4.
+- 1. To elect eleven directors to the Board of Directors of SIGA; - 2.
+To approve an amendment to the SIGA 2010 Stock Incentive Plan (as amended and restated, effective April 25, 2012) (the "2010 Plan") to increase the maximum number of shares of common stock available for issuance under the 2010 Plan from 2,000,000 to 4,500,000; - 3.
+To ratify the appointment of PricewaterhouseCoopers LLP as the independent registered public accounting firm of SIGA for the fiscal year ending December 31, 2012; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any adjournment or postponement thereof.

-Stockholders of record at the close of business on March 31, 2010 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
+Stockholders of record at the close of business on March 30, 2012 are entitled to notice of, and to vote at, the Annual Meeting or any adjournment or postponement thereof.
 A list of such stockholders will be available at the Annual Meeting and for any purpose properly related to the Annual Meeting, during the ten days prior to the Annual Meeting, at SIGA's office, during ordinary business hours.